 When getting started with texting for business, you’ll quickly realize there’s a breadth of texting terms to place on your radar.
-Some are straight forward — like texting features that only come with texting software — while others require more explanation, like “opt-in text message” that deals with best practices when texting your customers.
+Some are straight forward—like various SMS features that only come with texting software—while others require more explanation, like “opt-in text message,” that deals with best practices when texting your customers.

 In this post, we’ll go over what “opt-in text message” means and how your business can use opt-in texting.

 What’s an opt-in text message and what does opt mean in text message?

 Before texting a customer, it’s crucial that you first get their consent.

 Texting customers without their permission is an invasion of privacy, and it’s against the law.
 According to the Telephone Consumer Protection Act (TCPA), businesses must have consent from the recipient before sending a text.
 The permission comes in the form of an opt-in.

 The word “opt” simply means to “make a choice.”
 So, an opt-in means that the recipient is choosing to subscribe to your texting communications.
 In other words, they’re providing consent to receive your text messages.

 An opt-in doesn’t necessarily have to be initiated in a text message from your customer, per se.
 Permission can be obtained in different ways depending on your business and the type of text messages you intend to send.

 What’s an opt out text and what does opt out mean?